Jennabsol/totallyNormalHumans/README.md

 2. Check to make sure responsive breakpoints match the examples above.

 I used this [tutorial](https://css-tricks.com/how-to-make-a-media-query-less-card-component/#top-of-site) for responsive design.
-It has am awesome gluten free pan pizza recipe too.
+It has an awesome gluten free pan pizza recipe too.